Enroll in a US Drug Test Centers Membership for DOT Random Testing & Clearinghouse

 There are behavioral effects associated with anabolic steroids that include increased irritability and aggression.
 Research also indicates that some users might turn to other drugs to alleviate some of the negative effects of anabolic steroids.

-Urinalysis is the most reliable and common testing method.
-The amount of time an anabolic steroid or drug remains detectable in one’s system is the longest in urine, especially for the metabolites of that compound.
+Urinalysis is the most reliable and common testing method for a PED test.
+If you want to drug test steroids, the amount of time an anabolic steroid or drug remains detectable in one’s system is the longest in urine, especially for the metabolites of that compound.
 Some of the most common anabolic steroids today are anadrol, oxandrin, dianabol, winstrol, deca-durabolin, and equipoise.

 Steroids can stay in the body for 14 to 28 days and can be detected through heightened levels of testosterone and steroid metabolites in the user’s body.

-At US Drug Test Centers, we offer a steroid drug test for individuals, athletes, and in some cases, for the workplace, where physical strength and performance are critical in daily tasks in jobs such as security, law enforcement, and warehousing.
+At US Drug Test Centers, we offer a steroid drug test for individuals, athletes, and in some cases, a urine test for steroids for the workplace, where physical strength and performance are critical in daily tasks in jobs such as security, law enforcement, and warehousing.
 Our comprehensive steroid testing panels screen for steroid drugs that include:

-The testing panels for steroids may include testing for anabolic, diuretics, stimulants, and narcotics.
-Our testing panels are as follows:
+The steroid test panels may include testing for anabolic, diuretics, stimulants, and narcotics.
+Our PED tests panels are as follows:

 Through the media, steroid use is growing.
 Many major league baseball players have abused steroids, adding to its glamour.
 Barry Bonds’ name will forever be marked with an asterisk because of his connection to steroids.
 Alex Rodriguez faced a 200-game suspension.
 In July 2013, Ryan Braun faced a 65-game suspension for taking steroid drugs.